 Inflammation increases breast cancer risk

 Laboratory studies have demonstrated that pro-inflammatory cytokines can facilitate tumor growth and metastasis by altering tumor cell biology and activating cells in the tumor microenvironment.
+This is especially true among women with HER2 overexpressing (HER2+ prognosis) disease.
 In addition, inflammation has been shown to be important to the growth and activity of cancer stem cells.

 Studies of human populations have also found a link between inflammation and breast cancer: